Brackston/tps_teleport/README.md

 - **interact** Permits use of /tpr and /tphr
 - **tp_tpc** Permits use of /tpc
 - **tp_admin** Admin priv allows admin to teleport anywhere without permission
+- **tp_allow** Priv check to allow interacted players the teleport request priv : added by Brackston 8-19-2017

 Players may also teleport to coordinates, however if the area is protected, the teleport will be denied.